 I began binge eating after three events crammed themselves like square pegs into round holes in my life.
 There wasn’t enough room within me to handle it all and I turned to food to cope.

-Event #1 - After my freshman year of college I wanted to lose 30 pounds and I began running four miles six days a week, eating 800 calories per day, and “sneaking” foods one day a week.
-I was finally skinny like I’d always wanted, but I was the most miserable I’d ever been.
-It was the beginning of my detrimental relationship with food.
+Event #1 – After my freshman year of college I wanted to lose 30 pounds and I began running four miles six days a week, eating 800 calories per day, and “sneaking” foods one day a week.
+For a brief three months, I felt like I had discovered the loophole for weight loss.
+I thought that calorie counting was a “formula” that I could count on (pun intended) for life.
+But it wasn’t.
+I became obsessed with every calorie that I put into my body.
+I felt like the numbers were eating me alive.
+Sure, I was finally “skinny” like I’d always wanted, but I was the most miserable I’d ever been.
+This marked the beginning of my detrimental relationship with food.

 Event #2 – My roommate and close friend died in a sudden, random accident.

 Event #3 – My boyfriend (and best friend) couldn’t handle how sad I was over my roommate’s death and left me.